mike99mac/minimy-mike99mac/hardware/README.md

 ![](Panel3.png)

 *Panel 3 in Easel software*
 This panel will be cut into two pieces - each with a side and an interior divider.
-The final cuts for these are done on the tablesaw.
+The final cuts for these are done on the table saw.

 ## Side panels
-Below is a sketch of the side of the carcase and an assembled side piece.
+Below is a sketch of the side of the carcase and an assembled side.

 ![](sidePiecesSketch.jpg)